Consensys-Network-State/ds3/packages/ui/src/components/accordion/README.md

 ### Customization

-Here's how to customize using all the parts together:
+Here's how to customize using all the parts together.
+The accordion now uses Card components and Icon components for consistent theming:

 ```tsx live expand
 <Accordion